1

 The board of trustees shall have power, by appointment, to fill all vacancies in the board or in any other elected office, and the person so appointed shall hold office until the next regular election and until his successor is elected and qualified.
 If the board has not appointed a successor or called an election within sixty days of the creation of the vacancy, then it must order an election as soon as practicable to fill the vacancy.
 If the term of the person creating the vacancy was to extend beyond the next regular election, the person elected to fill the vacancy shall be elected for the unexpired term.
 Where a vacancy or vacancies exist in the office of trustee and a successor or successors are to be elected at the next election to fill the unexpired term or terms, the three candidates for trustee receiving the highest number of votes shall be elected to four-year terms and the candidate or candidates receiving the next highest number of votes, in descending order, shall be elected to fill the unexpired term or terms.
 (Ord.
 462, 2005: Ord.
 354, 1989)

-Is eligible to serve, if elected, for three consecutive terms.
+Is eligible to serve for three consecutive terms.

 May choose to run for Trustee position after serving on Mayor term.